vapor/fluent/ISSUE_TEMPLATE.md

 ## Impact

 Describe the impact that this change will have on existing code.
-Will some Vapor applications stop compiling due to this change?
+Will some Fluent applications stop compiling due to this change?
 Will applications still compile but produce different behavior than they used to?

 ## Alternatives considered